grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. Follow “Procedure – Removal (SSD)”

-3. With a 5IP Torx Plus Screwdriver, remove the 3 screws holding down the USB-A and Audio Jack bracket and remove it with your fingers.
+3. With a 5IP Torx Plus Screwdriver, remove the three screws holding down the USB-A and Audio Jack bracket and remove it with your fingers.
+    You must use
-    Please note that you'll need to use sufficient force to overcome the adhesive holding it down.
+    sufficient force to overcome the adhesive holding it down.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image82.jpeg" alt-text="A machine with a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 4. With plastic ESD safe tweezers, carefully remove the conductive tape on top of the USB-C connectors.